 - Tax exemption of up to $50,000

-- Size restriction of the protected homestead is 160 acres outside the city or .5 acre within city
+- A size restriction of the protected homestead is 160 acres outside the city or .5 acres within city

 - Personal property protection ($1,000 value)

 One of the biggest benefits most people know about is that Homestead Exemption can lower your property tax bill on your primary residence in Florida.
 In fact, Homestead Exemption lowers your assessed value by as much as $50,000, depending on the assessed value of your homestead.
 Here is how the Homestead Exemption benefit is calculated:

 - Homes with an assessed value of up to $50,000: $25,000 base exemption

 - Homes with an assessed value of $75,000 and higher: $50,000 ($25,000 base exemption + $25,000 additional exemption)

 - For homes with an assessed value between $50,000 and $75,000, your Homestead Exemption benefit is prorated.
 You get $1,000 for every $1,000 of assessed value over $50,000.
 For example, a home assessed at $60,000 would get the $25,000 base exemption plus an additional $10,000 exemption for a total of $35,000 in exemptions.

 There are additional exemptions that apply to certain people as detailed in this list:

 - Additional $500 Exemption: Surviving spouses, individuals who are legally blind, and non-veterans who are totally and permanently disabled.